 Product Innovation

-A canvas-based low-code AI editor that enables business users to design meaningful, hyper-personalized 1:1 omni-channel customer engagements, that can be automated and perform millions of decisions within fractions of seconds and vast scales.
+A canvas-based low-code AI editor that enables business users to design meaningful, hyper-personalized 1:1 omni-channel customer engagements, that can perform millions of decisions.

 See project summary ↗